Why Avoiding Conflict is Making You Lonely

 Want to grow in your unity even more?
 Grab a copy of my book and explore the Unity section.
 Enjoy!

-* Special Note - We recommend sharing these small frustrations in the interest of getting familiar with dealing with conflict in a healthy way.
-Something we believe in and try to do in our marriage which is neither false peace nor conflict is simply covering over a problem with love and grace.
+* Special Note - You don’t need to nitpick every single little issue.
+But airing small frustrations can be a good starting point to learn to deal with conflict in a healthy way.
+Most of the time, for us, we just try to cover over a problem with grace.
 No need to bring it up or let it stew for a later date.
-Just move on in love and cover over the problem.
+Just move on in love and don’t mention it.

 Previous